 Assistant coaching responsibilities are allowed, including strength and conditioning, but the percentage of time focused on assistant coaching should be realistic but be no more than 50 percent of the outlined job responsibilities.

 During each year of grant funding, the NCAA provides $20,100 to support the salary of the hired intern, as well as $3,000 in professional development funding.
 Recipients are required to provide $3,700, at minimum, as an in-kind gift.
-Division III Ethnic Minority and Women’s Internship Grant Policies for the complete program policy.
+See the Division III Ethnic Minority and Women’s Internship Grant Policies for the complete program policy.

 At the beginning of the first year of the grant, the supervisor, mentor and hired intern of selected grant recipients are required to attend an orientation at the national office in Indianapolis in late July/early August.
 Additionally, hired interns are required to use a portion of the NCAA professional development funding to attend the NCAA Emerging Leaders Seminar (late January) in the first year of the grant, and the NCAA Convention (mid-January) in the second year of the grant.